Business schools in Germany are known for being some of the most prestigious in the world.

 Of course, there are always exceptions.
 The prospective international students coming to study in Germany, with the interest of obtaining a degree in Business and Administration aim for the top German Universities that offer the particular module.

-Germany has recently revolutionized its educational system all around the country, getting up-to-date with the newest and most innovative teaching methods and techniques, hiring well-known professors from all around the world to teach their field of expertise.
-According to Zeit Online latest rankings for the year 2015/2016, under some certain predetermined criteria as this specific field commonly requires stated as following, the list of the top five Universities in Germany turned out to be mostly private Universities offering the best program for the following academic year.
+Germany has recently revolutionized its education system all around the country, getting up-to-date with the newest and most innovative teaching methods and techniques, hiring well-known professors from all around the world to teach their field of expertise.

-Promotion of research competence is on call for teaching students how to conduct research independently during ande after their studies.
+Promotion of research competence is on call for teaching students how to conduct research independently during and after their studies.

 Graduates rated overall how well prepared they felt they were for their working lives with the qualifications they received from the university.